bannerImage.png

 Principal Private Residence

-Specifically, this means if the property was your main residence for the full duration of ownership, then there is no CGT liability.
+Specifically, this means if the property was your main residence for the full duration of ownership, then there should be no CGT liability.
 If you sell a property that wasn't your main residence during the period of ownership, then CGT may apply.
-However, PPR can provide you with a 9 month period of exemption, referred to as the final period exemption.
+However, PPR can provide you with a 9-month period of exemption, referred to as the final period exemption.

 This means in the last 9 months of ownership, even if the property was rented out you get PPR relief, if at some point you have lived in the property.
 Consequently you don't have to pay CGT on the gains made during that final 9 month time frame.

-Shares have to be subscribed for in cash, and the business being invested in must be the trading company, or holding company of a trading group.
+Shares have to be subscribed for in cash, and the business being invested in must be the trading company, or holding company of a trading group, as well as being unlisted.

 Roll over relief